gratitudist/TastyWorks-Premium-Stats/README.md

 A PowerShell script that calculates premium sold, premium paid, fees, commissions, profit and loss, premium capture rate and number of trades from TastyWorks history CSV and Fidelity Account_Hisotry.csv files.

 Note: The script doesn't currently account for open v closed positions.
 So if you have open trades when running the script, keep that in mind.
 Note also: This is not affiliated with Tastyworks or Fidelity in any way.
+This script does not currently handle assignment, stock purchases, stock sales, short selling of stock, probably other things.
+If you've done these things in your TW account and have a CSV that includes these trades, if you're willing to share it, I'm willing to write the code to cover those situations.

 ### New:
 Added trade type information to the output.
 This may be useful for determining win rates, how many short positions were stopped out, etc.<br />